Skip to content

 Disney’s goal was to make the film as realistic as possible, both in animation and sound.
 To achieve this, the studio developed something called a multiplane camera, where multiple glass panes could be used to create an illusion of depth.
 Check out the ground-breaking camera at work:

-Early Modern & Modern
+Advancements & Modern Evolution

 One name that should really stick out to most people when it comes to this Era of animation is Pixar.
 Specifically, Pixar’s Toy Story, as it was the first feature-length film to use all CGI to animation.